SouzRod/SouzRod/README.md

 ### Hi there 👋

+I'm a software developer, in love with my work. 💻 <br>
+My main technology is [Node.js](https://nodejs.org/en/)<br>
+I like everything related to the JS universe, so if you have something related to JS let me see, I am very interested! 😉

 <!--
 **SouzRod/SouzRod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.